WURocketry/Electrical_2023-2024/Airbrakes/EAGLE/README.md

 # EAGLE IS DEPRECATED

-## Use alternatives
+## Use Fusion360 or alternatives

-### Altium and KiCad will likely be used by the team 2025+
+### The archived PACE was moved to the `EAGLE/` folder at the root of the 2023-2024 Electrical repo.

-This folder contains old versions of the ACE and PACE for reference.
-Do not develop on it!
+The team is likely using Altium and KiCad for 2025.